Louis-Jarvis/learn-Cpp/README.md

 ### How code is compiled:
 Preprocessor
+TODO

 ### File Structure
 Typical structure:
 - Header files - e.g. `add.h`
   - extension `.h`(sometimes `.hpp`).
-  - generally should **not** contain function and varibale definitions.
+  - generally should **not** contain function and variable definitions.
   - it should include forward delcarations of the functions (just the name and args).
   - use `<>` for referencing headers that come with the compiler like `iostream`, otherwise use `""`.
   - Each file should explicitly #include all of the header files it needs to compile.
 Do not rely on headers included transitively from other headers.